SriramBharath-7/sriram-portfolio/README.md

 ### Terminal Commands
 Type `help` in the terminal to see all available commands:
 - `about` - View personal information
-- `projects` - List all projects
+- `projects` - View GitHub projects in Firefox
+- `toolspage` - Open the tools placeholder page in Firefox
-- `services` - View offered services
+- `certs` - View certifications (flip cards + modal)
 - `contact` - Display contact information
 - `clear` - Clear terminal screen
 - `banner` - Display the welcome banner